-The annual Galway Cathedral Novena to the Mother of Perpetual Help – or Our Galway Festival of Faith – begins Monday February 18th and continues until Tuesday February 26th inclusive.
-Everyone is welcome!
+The annual Galway Cathedral Novena to the Mother of Perpetual Help – or Our Galway Festival of Faith – began on Monday February 18th and concluded on Tuesday February 26th inclusive.
+The number who attended each day, at one or other of the six sessions, was astonishing.
+It was a great witness of solidarity and faith together.
+Thanks to all who came and to all who made it happen.

 NOTE CHANGE OF TIME, THIS YEAR: 7.30am not 7.45am! on Weekdays